Wick rotation derivation for weak values of the density and time-dependent density functional theory: Discussion

 For a system with a given external potential, the theorems of DFT guarantee that there is a unique density that corresponds to that potential.
 It is this that allows one to work in terms of the one-body density $n({\bf r},t)$ (for the time-dependent case) rather than the many-body wave function.
 However, for an arbitrary density $n({\bf r},t)$, there is no guarantee that there exists any external potential that generates that density.
 This is the $v$-representability problem.
 In KS-DFT, including TDDFT, one assumes there exists a fictional non-interacting system subject to an artificial external potential which generates the exact same density $n({\bf r},t)$ as the real interacting system subject to the actual external potential.
 Again, there is no guarantee that such an artificial external potential exists, and this is the non-interacting $v$-representability problem.

-In the SCFT derivation for equilibrium polymers, there is no $v$-representability problem since the SCFT equations are derived from first principles without the use of the theorems of DFT.
-For time-independent quantum systems then, the KS-DFT equations are derived through SCFT in a way that is apparently free from the $v$-representability issue.
-Likewise, mapping from cyclic imaginary time to non-cyclic real time should preserve this feature such that TDDFT derived this way should also be free of $v$-representability issues.
+In the SCFT derivation for equilibrium polymers, no $v$-representability problem is discussed since the SCFT equations are derived from first principles in a finite temperature ensemble and mean-field framework without the use of the theorems of DFT.
+For time-independent quantum systems then, the KS-DFT equations are derived through SCFT in a way that is, at first glance, apparently free from the $v$-representability issue.
+This however assumes an exchange-correlation functional can be found that incorporates effects beyond the mean field.
+Likewise, mapping from cyclic imaginary time to non-cyclic real time should preserve this feature such that TDDFT derived this way should also be, in the same limited ensemble and mean-field sense, free of $v$-representability issues.\footnote{Levy-Lieb constrained search approaches to DFT likewise avoid aspects of the $v$-representability problem, but not the overall problem -- see footnote \ref{note1}.}

-An exception to the generality of this statement comes from the fact that the first principles SCFT derivation uses a functional Taylor series expansion \cite{Das1993}, and so one is assuming that the functional derivatives exist.
+Another exception to the generality of this statement comes from the fact that the first principles SCFT derivation uses a functional Taylor series expansion \cite{Das1993}, and so one is assuming that the functional derivatives exist.
 This is analogous to the original derivation of the Runge-Gross theorem which uses a Taylor series expansion in time and so requires a potential that is analytic at the initial time \cite{Runge1984, Olevano2018}.
-Deeper considerations of $v$-representability are beyond the scope of this article, and the reader is referred to reference \onlinecite{vanLeeuwen1999}.
+In any case, the extension to finite temperatures, given in section \ref{sec-finiteT} and the inherent ensemble nature of polymer SCFT, reduces possible issues with $v$-representability.
+Deeper considerations of $v$-representability are beyond the scope of this article, and the reader is referred to references \onlinecite{vanLeeuwen1999, Ruggenthaler2015}.